mu116699/MSC-Three-Gltf-Reader/README.md

 Two Windows installation packages have been compiled and are available for download and use.

 License

-Detectron2 is released under the MIT.
+MSC-Three-Gltf-Reader is released under the [MIT](https://github.com/mu116699/MSC-Three-Gltf-Reader/blob/master/LICENSE).